EliasDeHerdt/Project_Geometry/README.md

-# ProjectGeometry
+# Project Geometry
- A project in which I experiment with different techniques for detecting geometry within a game world.
+ A project in which I experiment with different techniques for detecting geometry within a virtual world.